 Ride the Harry Potter train – Running from Fort William to Mallaig on the Atlantic coast, perhaps the most famous and scenic train in Scotland (or even in all of Europe) is an unforgettable experience.
 This steam train, the Jacobite, runs twice a day, going over some beautiful aqueducts and though it was made famous by the Harry Potter films, is in fact a regular train service that you can buy a normal ticket for!

 Taking the time to go on a tour in Scotland, either in one of the cities to get to know a bit more about its history, or out in the wilderness, can be a very rewarding experience.
-Take a look at this selection of Scotland tours.

-LGBT – Gay Scotland Travel Guide
+LGBTQ – Gay Scotland Travel Guide

-As the first country in the UK to legalise same-sex marriage, Scotland is perhaps the most LGBT friendly nation in the union.
+As the first country in the UK to legalize same-sex marriage, Scotland is perhaps the most LGBT friendly nation in the union.
 In most of the cities, there is at least one gay bar, and the two largest cities, Edinburgh and Glasgow, each have their own annual pride event.
 Here are a few places you should know about in gay Scotland.

 Edinburgh’s nightlife – With the biggest gay community of all the Scottish cities, the capital is of course a great place for a gay night out.
 Several places, such as CC Blossom, The Street and Café Nom de Plume are restaurants that also become bars later in the evening and perhaps even a dance floor.

 Queer performances at the Fringe – The Edinburgh Fringe, as mentioned above, is one of the biggest art festivals in the world, and as such, it’s no surprise that there are several queer performances taking place there every year, such as this one from 2015.